Absynth-Vibe-Coding/Comfy-UI-Nodes/workflows/readme.md

 Some workflows are **clean & production-ready**
 Some are **“it works, don’t touch it”**
-All of them are made with ❤️ and caffeine.
+All of them are made with caffeine and a lot of hours spent.

 ---